lkubb/salt-gitea-formula/docs/states.rst

 ^^^^^
 *Meta-state*.

+This installs Gitea,
+manages its configuration
-This installs the gitea package, manages the gitea configuration file and then starts the associated gitea service.
+and then starts the ``gitea`` service.

 gitea.package
 ^^^^^^^^^^^^^
-This state will install the gitea package only.
+Installs Gitea only.

+Releases are downloaded from the official server by default and their signatures verified.

 gitea.config
 ^^^^^^^^^^^^
-This state will configure the gitea service and has a dependency on ``gitea.install`` via include list.
+Manages Gitea configuration.
+Has a dependency on `gitea.package`_.

 gitea.service
 ^^^^^^^^^^^^^
-This state will start the gitea service and has a dependency on ``gitea.config`` via include list.
+Starts the Gitea service and enables it at boot time.
+Has a dependency on `gitea.config`_.

 gitea.go
 ^^^^^^^^
+Creates a build user and downloads Go.
+Required for building Chroma.

 gitea.mods.rst
 ^^^^^^^^^^^^^^
+Compiles `Chroma <https://github.com/alecthomas/chroma>`_ from source and installs a Python script that can be setup as an external renderer for ``*.rst`` files.

+Has a dependency on `gitea.go`_.

 gitea.clean